November 2017 Update

 - the first bag in a long time that we feel had the brawn to edge out the Slumberjack Country Squire

 .
-One of the largest bags we tested (and by far the coziest), the Wenzel Grande
+One of the largest models we tested (and by far the coziest), the Grande

 is the warmest bag we reviewed and the most comfortable

-kind of like being rolled up in a warm cinnamon roll.
-What this bag may lack in fancy features, it easily makes up with its hardcore warmth and comfort capabilities.
+kind of like being rolled up in a heated cinnamon roll.
+What it may lack in fancy features, it makes up with its hardcore warmth and comfort capabilities.
 When it came down to it, we felt warmth and comfort were by far the most important features of any bag.
 After all, you're not going to care too much about an interior pocket or an over-sized, industrial zipper when you're snuggling down for a long night in the mountains and the temps are starting to plummet.
-When you combine its incredible warmth and absolute comfort with the Wenzel's price tag, this bag simply takes the cake.
+When you combine its incredible warmth and absolute comfort with its pricetag, the Wenzel's wins.

 Best Bang for Your Buck